“Temple of Aphea (or Aphaea or Aphaia) is dedicated to the Greek Goddess Aphea”

-This space was divided by a double row of five columns into three aisles, which formed a two storied stoa on the north, east, and south sides of the cella.
+This space was divided by a double row of five columns into three aisles, which formed a two-storied stoa on the north, east, and south sides of the cella.

-The coffered ceiling was decorated with golden stars, while the floor was covered with a thin red plaster, traces of which can still be seen.
+The offered ceiling was decorated with golden stars, while the floor was covered with a thin red plaster, traces of which can still be seen.
 A smaller door, probably built later since it is not in the axis of the Temple, leads to the rear porch.

 To the right and left of it are two square marble blocks between two vertical slabs, which may have been offering tables.
-The entire surface of the Temple of Aphea was covered with a yellowish plaster, and some architectural parts like the cornice and the pediment tympana were coloured.
+The entire surface of the Temple of Aphea was covered with a yellowish plaster, and some architectural parts like the cornice and the pediment tympana were colored.

 A new propylon was built, keeping roughly to the earlier plan and dimensions, with two stoas.